Human rights in Qatar: Migrant women

 Migrant women are typically seen as a "dual minority" because of their gender and foreignness.
-According to a real account from a female migrant worker, "I felt estranged twice, one for not being a man, secondly for not being able to become one of the Arabs".
+According to an account from a female migrant worker, "I felt estranged twice, one for not being a man, secondly for not being able to become one of the Arabs".
 These women have created a new classification term, FW-W for "foreign working-woman".
 The overlap of these identities cause this group of women to slip through the cracks unnoticed.
 Foreign women make up about 20 per cent of the total population and they outnumber female citizens by a ratio of nearly 1:4.

 Individual rights

-Makeup and citizenship of Qatar

-Out of the population of about 2.7 million, about 2 million are men and the rest are female.
-Over 90% of the population of Qatar are not actually Qatari.
-Workers come from India, Nepal, Bangladesh, the Philippines, Pakistan, Sri Lanka, Egypt, and elsewhere.
-Out of this migrant population, over half of them have strong depression-like symptoms.
-With all of these different cultural backgrounds coming together, migrant workers most likely feel lost and have troubling finding a place in their life.
+Enfranchisement

 Laws passed in 2021 state that only those who have Qatari nationality since birth and are naturalized citizens with a Qatari grandparent can vote.
 Only those whose nationality is originally Qatari can run in elections.
 The migrant workers that make up the majority of Qatar are not considered citizens of the country they work in.